Francisco Canals Vidal: Theologian

 Since his encounter with father Orlandis Canals’ interest was divided mostly between philosophy and theology.
 He perceived the latter not as a speculative exercise but as a discursive science, subject to usual rational verification procedures yet remaining in the service of Roman Catholic faith.
 His opus falls largely into two branches, dogmatic theology and historical theology.
 Since the late 1960s he was increasingly recognized as authority by a number of Catholic institutions and organizations.
 Among the Spanish Traditionalist intellectuals he was perhaps the one least skeptical about Vaticanum II and afterwards remained firmly within the Vatican-defined orthodoxy.
 This was certified by the 1998 nomination to St. Thomas’ Academy and the 2002 honor of commander of Ordo Sancti Gregorii Magni, both conferred upon him by John Paul II; Canals was personally appreciated by the Pope and in his writings explored a number of concepts coined earlier by Karol Wojtyła.

 In terms of doctrine Canals’ efforts were multifold.
 Chronologically the first dogma he tackled and examined throughout most of his life was this of the Sacred Heart of Jesus; however, he then focused on a number of Mariologist and Christologist dogmas.
-Two threads which emerged as "más caracteristicos" of his study are theology of history and Josephology.
+Two threads which emerged as "más característicos" of his study are theology of history and Josephology.
 The former, anchored in the vision of earthly Rule of Christ as the ultimate goal, is somewhat opposed to earlier millenarian concepts yet advances their modified version, dubbed by scholars "milenarismo mitigado" or "milenarismo político".
 Josephological studies are related to the concept of "spiritual infancy", reportedly represented by St. Joseph, his position of a role model and its implications for apostolate of the lay; other associated threads are those referring to marital relations, virginity and St. Joseph's position in the hypostatic order.
 In terms of history of theology Canals dedicated most his attention to Aquinas and the early Medieval thought.
 Tracing evolution of the doctrine from the 4th to the 8th century he acknowledges political and socio-cultural background, yet he evades reductionism and claims that the process of formulating the Catholic doctrine was powered mostly by fidelity to key dogmas.